Beyondactivismo/Beyondactivismo/README.md

 ### License

-The content is under the following license:
+The non Code content is under the following license:
 Creative Commons Attribution 4.0
 This License permits almost any use subject to providing credit and license notice.
 [Link of the License `CC-BY-4.0`](https://creativecommons.org/licenses/by/4.0/legalcode.txt)